akshatd/ae567-inference/project_2a/ex1.md

   - (a) How did you use the probabilistic description of the map to inform your decisions?
   - (b) How sensitive did you find your predictions to be to the choice of models (kernels, parameters, hyperparameters)?
 How did this impact your approach?

+## 1.4

+- When discussing your regression choice, be clear on the folloiwng points.
+How did you choose the GP kernel (nonparametric) or basis functions/features (parametric)?
+How did you choose the parameters?
+What did you do about any hyperparameters?